brokenhappy/kotlinhax.shadowroutines/docs/topics/compatibility.md

 * You are writing a library/framework and want to use [Flow] API in a stable release or in a stable API.
 * You want to use [Flow] in the core infrastructure of your application.
-* You want to use [Flow] as "write-and-forget" solution and cannot afford additional maintenance cost when it comes to `kotlinx.coroutines` updates.
+* You want to use [Flow] as "write-and-forget" solution and cannot afford additional maintenance cost when it comes to `kotlinhax.shadowroutines` updates.

 ### Obsolete API